 Federal Employee's CSRS & FERS TSP Considerations

 If you don't need the cash in your account or an immediate TSP annuity to make ends meet when you retire, you can leave your account active.
-However, you must withdraw your entire balance (or begin receiving monthly payments from the TSP or from the TSP annuity vendor) by April 1 of the year following the year you turn 70½ (or following the year you separate, if you are already over age 70½ when you leave Federal service).
+Annuitants no longer have to withdraw their entire balance (or begin receiving monthly payments from the TSP or from the TSP annuity vendor) by April 1 of the year following the year you turn 70½ (or following the year you separate, if you are already over age 70½ when you leave Federal service).
+The witdrawal options changed in 2019 that now permist annuitants and survivors to retain their TSP accounts after raching 70 1/2.

 Retirees often consider moving their TSP account to another service to take advantage of a more diverse investment mix.
 Many vendors such as Fidelity and Vanguard allow participants to purchase any mutual fund, ETF, stock or bonds for their account.
 Those who are contemplating leaving the TSP need to be aware of the risks and costs involved beforehand.
 If you are contemplating this move read the article titled The TSP Advantage — Should I stay or Should I go.